Best Of17 min read

 If you want to build your own portfolio but stay passive

-M1 Finance is your platform.
-Pick your ETFs, set your allocations, and let M1 handle the rebalancing.
-The free tier handles this brilliantly, and you won't feel like you're flying blind the way you might with a fully hands-off robo.
+M1 Finance is what you need.
+Pick your ETFs, set your allocations, and let M1 do the rebalancing.
+The free tier handles this beautifully, and you won't feel lost the way you might with a fully hands-off robo.

-If minimizing taxes is your primary goal
+If minimizing taxes is your main priority

 If you want zero fees and have $5,000+